Namibia In Style15 Days 14 Nights$18000 - $24000

 Malawi is known as "the Warm Heart of Africa" and your adventurous family will love the variety of experiences on offer in this land-locked southern African country, as well as its friendly people.
 This 10 day itinerary combines 3 days of safari with 2 days of forest hiking and 3 nights on a pristine island in the clear fresh waters of Lake Malawi.
 All the accommodations are in family friendly rooms at very comfortable lodges, with excellent meals and activities included.
 Transfers are with your own private driver and vehicle, no long waits at dusty airstrips!
 We've designed the itinerary to avoid long drives in between the destinations, with plenty to do on arrival for all ages.
 This is one of our most affordable safaris, and offers a wonderful introduction to all the highlights that a trip to southern Africa entails.
 Easy to combine with an extension in South Africa, Zimbabwe or Zambia.

 Discover some of Southern Africa's most iconic wildlife regions in South Africa and Zambia.
-Your adventure begins with 4 nights on safari in the beautiful Sabi Sands reserve at Notten's Bush Camp.
-Enjoy the reserve's incredible variety of game, including the Big 5 - lion, leopard, rhino, elephant and buffalo - as well as plains game and other predators, such as cheetah and wild dog.
+Your adventure begins with 4 nights on safari where you can connect to one of South Africa’s most authentic and immersive safari experiences at Tanda Tula Safari Camp.
+Enjoy the reserve's incredible variety of game, including lion, leopard, giraffe, elephant and buffalo - as well as plains game and other predators, such as cheetah and wild dog.
 A short flight from the Kruger to Livingstone (Zambia side of the Falls) brings you to the majestic Victoria Falls, a UNESCO World Heritage Site of outstanding natural beauty.
 You'll stay at the Chundukwa River Lodge where you can enjoy views of the mighty Zambezi River from your river facing chalet.
 Enjoy a Tour of the Falls (Zambian side) and a sunset cruise during you stay.
 Additional activities available (at an additional cost) include Livingstone Island, Devil's Pool (water levels permitting), a helicopter flip over the Falls or a visit to Victoria Falls town on the Zimbabwe side of the Falls.
 Finally, you will journey by air for a further 4 nights at Anabezi Camp, in the Lower Zambezi National Park with the Zambezi escarpment as its backdrop.
 In addition to game drives and bush walks, you'll also have the opportunity to enjoy canoeing and boating on the river or simply watch the river life unfold from camp.
 This itinerary is available from May 1st to November 15th.

 Enjoy an itinerary that encompasses some of the country's most remote wildlife destinations and the opportunity to enjoy a quieter, more traditional safari experience in a more untamed Africa.
 This 11 night itinerary begins in the country's vibrant capital on the shores of the Indian Ocean.
 From there continue to Ruaha, Tanzania’s largest national park.
 This vast landscape, about the size of New Jersey, is home to ten percent of Africa’s lions and the region's highest population of elephants, in a landscape dotted with baobabs, palm trees and kopjes.
 Enjoy sightings of some of the most striking antelope - greater kudu with their vast spiralling horns, or perhaps roan and sable.
 Wild dog and leopard are also regularly spotted.
 The next stop is Katavi, home to large animal herds, including Cape buffalo, zebra, wildebeest, giraffe, and elephant.
 The dry season and the resulting mudholes make for an entertaining sight, as they can be packed with hundreds of hippos.
 The itinerary ends in the Selous Game Reserve, a UNESCO World Heritage Site and Africa’s largest game reserve - roughly three times the size of the Serengeti.
 Its lush landscapes are dominated by the river and a chain of lakes that make for excellent wildlife watching.
 As a reserve rather than a national park, it allows walking safaris, boat trips and fly-camping as well.